6 Fool-Proof Tactics To Make Your Home More Sellable

-Selling your home can be a time-consuming task, especially if you have never done it before and are now having to navigate the ongoing pandemic.
+Selling your home can be a time-consuming task, especially if you have never done it before.
+But don’t worry, we have some tips to make your home more sellable.

 With no first-hand experience, it can be difficult to know where to start and very easy to make mistakes that cost you both time and money.

-So, to help make things easier, we have put together a list of six fool-proof ways you can make your home more sellable.
+So, to help make things easier, we have put together a list of ten fool-proof ways you can make your home more sellable.

 Nobody wants to buy a house that looks like a mess – no matter how much vision they have for the property.